zarthon/hadmyfab/README.md

 * Initialisation of repository
 * Create a file to make connection with sql and also create a sample query to fire at mysql
+* Created functions to initialise connection, drop tables if already present, create new tables, shutdown the connection to give a more OO approach to application...:D
+* Using Eclipse IDE for developing the application

 Following schema will be implemented:-